dvlin-dev/temp-email/docs/receive-tutorial-en.md

 **1.Register a [turso](https://turso.tech) account, create a database, and create an emails table**

 After registration, you will be prompted to create a database.
-I named it `vmail` here,
+I named it `temp-email` here,

 ![](https://imgv2.wr.do/file/3773b481c78c9087140b1.png)

-Select your database, you will see the "Edit Table" button, click and enter, continue to click the "SQL Runner" button in the upper left corner, and insert the [SQL Script](https://github.com/oiov/vmail/blob/main/packages/database/drizzle/0000_sturdy_arclight.sql) Copy to Terminal Run:
+Select your database, you will see the "Edit Table" button, click and enter, continue to click the "SQL Runner" button in the upper left corner, and insert the [SQL Script](https://github.com/dvlin-dev/temp-email/blob/main/packages/database/drizzle/0000_sturdy_arclight.sql) Copy to Terminal Run:

 ```bash
 # Copy sql script to run on the terminal (packages/database/drizzle/0000_sturdy_arclight.sql)